MicrosoftDocs/ATADocs/ATPDocs/security-assessment-edit-vulnerable-ca-setting.md

 If the AD CS `editflags` > `EDITF_ATTRIBUTESUBJECTALTNAME2` flag is turned on, each user can specify the SAN settings for their certificate request.
 This, in turn affects all certificate templates, whether they have the `Supply in the request` option turned on or not.

-If there is a template where the `EDITF_ATTRIBUTESUBJECTALTNAME2` setting is turned on, and the template is valid for authentication, an attacker can enroll a certificate that can impersonate any arbitrary account.
+If there's a template where the `EDITF_ATTRIBUTESUBJECTALTNAME2` setting is turned on, and the template is valid for authentication, an attacker can enroll a certificate that can impersonate any arbitrary account.

 ## Prerequisites

-This assessment is available only to customers who've installed a sensor on an AD CS server.
+This assessment is available only to customers who installed a sensor on an AD CS server.
 For more information, see [New sensor type for Active Directory Certificate Services (AD CS)](whats-new.md#new-sensor-type-for-active-directory-certificate-services-ad-cs).

 ## How do I use this security assessment to improve my organizational security posture?